VASAP Unveiled: Understanding Virginia’s Alcohol Safety Action Program

 All drivers with a blood alcohol content (BAC) level of 0.08% or higher are considered to be driving under the influence.
 If you hold a professional license in Virginia, a DUI conviction will probably prompt disciplinary action by your professional licensing board.
 If you’re an immigrant, a conviction for driving under the influence may trigger a deportation action.
 A DUI conviction in Virginia will stay on your permanent record indefinitely, so it’s wise to hire a lawyer right away to try to minimize your penalties as much as possible.

-Scott C. Nolan is a dedicated criminal defense attorney here to help any Virginia reside who has been charged with driving under the influence.
+The Law Office of Scott C. Nolan, PLLC is a dedicated criminal defense attorney here to help any Virginia reside who has been charged with driving under the influence.
 If you or a loved one have been charged with a DUI in Virginia, you’ll need to act right away in order to prevent this charge from changing your life for the worse.
 Our experienced legal team is here for you and ready to employ their defense strategies to help you fight the charges and be granted the best possible outcome according to your unique situation.
-Schedule a free, no-obligation consultation with Scott C. Nolan today to fight back against your driving under the influence charge.
+Schedule a free, no-obligation consultation with The Law Office of Scott C. Nolan, PLLC today to fight back against your driving under the influence charge.